PCE1968/Election_Analysis/README.md

 A Colorado Board of Elections employee has given you the following tasks to complete the election audit of a recent local congressional election.

 1. Calculate the total number of votes cast.
+2. Calculate the voter turnout for each county.
+3. Calculate the percentage of votes from each county out of hte total count.
+4. Determine the county wih the highest turnout.
-2. Get a complete list of candidates who received votes.
+5. Get a complete list of candidates who received votes.
-3. Calculate the total number of votes each candidate received.
+6. Calculate the total number of votes each candidate received.
-4. Calculate the percentage of votes each candidate won.
+7. Calculate the percentage of votes each candidate won.
-5. Determine the winner of the election based on popular vote.
+8. Determine the winner of the election based on popular vote.

 ## Resources
 - Data Source: election_results.csv